-CBD is short for cannabidiol and it’s a type of cannabinoid.
+CBD is short for “cannabidiol,” and it’s a type of cannabinoid.

-Why is CBD in so many Beauty Products Now?
+Why is CBD in so many beauty products now?

-What Should I be warned about?
+What should I be warned about?

-As reported by Ali Oshinsky at Into The Gloss:
+As reported by Ali Oshinsky at Into the Gloss:

 Most products boasting CBD properties only list cannabis sativa oil (another name—confusingly!—for hemp seed oil) as an active ingredient.
 Hemp seed oil actually contains no CBD.
 That’s right—you heard me.
 For a little clarity, I called up my old team at Knox Medical and spoke to their Manufacturing and Controls Director, Nikolas.
 “If you do the correct collection method from pure hemp seeds, it actually has no CBD.
 Or, if it does it’s below the detectable level—it’s very, very low.”
 Pure hemp seed oil is still a nice, light, non-comedogenic oil—but not much else.

-Iyana, creator of Kush and Cute — @KushandCute
+Iyana, founder of Kush and Cute:

-Cat, Owner of Blissful Stoner Body Essentials
+Cat, owner of Blissful Stoner Body Essentials:

-Dorian Morris, Founder, Undefined Beauty Co.
+Dorian Morris, founder of Undefined Beauty:

-Dorian Morris is a beauty industry veteran who has worked with Coty, Sundial Brands and Kendo Brands.
-“You have these ingredients that work well individually, but, when you pair them with CBD, you get pretty powerful results,” she tells Beauty Independent, “I feel very strongly about the democratization of beauty...Although CBD as an ingredient is extremely expensive, I wanted to make sure from a price point standpoint is very accessible, so everyone has access to super efficacious formulas that don’t cost an arm and a leg.”
+A longtime member of the cosmetics industry, Dorian Morris has worked with Coty, Sundial Brands and Kendo Brands, according to Beauty Independent.
+“You have these ingredients that work well individually, but when you pair them with CBD, you get pretty powerful results,” she told the site.
+“I feel very strongly about the democratization of beauty.
+Although CBD as an ingredient is extremely expensive, I wanted to make sure from a price-point standpoint [it] is very accessible so everyone has access to super efficacious formulas that don’t cost an arm and a leg.”

-Tsion Sunshine Lencho, co-founder of Supernova Women
+Tsion “Sunshine” Lencho, co-founder of Supernova Women: